apache/druid/docs/querying/sql-functions.md

 ## APPROX_COUNT_DISTINCT_DS_HLL

-Approximates distinct values of a HLL sketch column or a regular column.
+Returns the approximate number of distinct values in a HLL sketch column or a regular column.
 See [DataSketches HLL Sketch module](../development/extensions-core/datasketches-hll.md) for a description of optional parameters.

 * **Syntax:** `APPROX_COUNT_DISTINCT_DS_HLL(expr, [lgK, tgtHllType])`
 * **Function type:** Aggregation

 <details><summary>Example</summary>

-The following example returns the approximate number of distinct tail numbers in the `flight_carriers` datasource.
+The following example returns the approximate number of distinct tail numbers in the `flight-carriers` datasource.

 ```sql
 SELECT APPROX_COUNT_DISTINCT_DS_HLL("Tail_Number") AS "estimate"